Brainiac 5

 Television

-• In the Legion of Super-Heroes, Brainiac 5 appeared in the animated television series where he was voiced by actor Adam Wylie.
+- In the Legion of Super-Heroes, Brainiac 5 appeared in the animated television series where he was voiced by actor Adam Wylie.
 This version is a young, nanotechnology-based cyborg who sports monochromatic pink eyes as well as transformative abilities, which he primarily uses to extend his limbs and assume a large, mecha-like form.
 Additionally, he was previously part of the Coluan hive mind before breaking off through unknown means and strives to prove himself to the older Legionnaires, especially new recruit Superman.
-In the second season, Brainiac 5 grows close to Shrinking Violet, but is unknowingly manipulated by Imperiex into allowing Brainiac to control him until Superman and his clone Superman X help him regain control, in the process becoming fully organic and losing his robotic armor.
+He also wished to hide information from him, so that it would not affect the time stream, like the Kryptonite he hid in his lab, which was stolen by Drax.
+Though he was glad the kryptonite is gone, since he doesn't have to hide it from Superman anymore, and it has no effect on Drax anyway.
+Over many of the missions, Brainy did gain Superman's trust as a friend, but didn't know how serious Superman would take it when he put himself in danger, such as the mission on Quavermass 12, where he killed himself in order to free the prisoners.
+What he didn't tell Superman was that he had a back-up of himself.
+Another time, Brainiac 5 lost his IQ, and had to be taken to Zuun, in order to save his life.
+After the experience, Superman asked Brainy if he would help him find out how he lost his powers on the planet, to which Brainy simply replied "It is because your powers don't work under the red sun."
+When Superman angrily asks why he never told him before, Brainy states that he can't reveal too much about his future and that he would have found out on his own.
+This, unknown to Brainy, caused Superman to become suspicious.
+Brainiac 5 was also a vital part in the destruction of the Sun-Eater, as he planned the missile which would destroy it.
+He felt inner guilt when it did not work, and felt even worse when Ferro Lad gave his life to fix it, though he hid these feelings from everyone else, even after Superman returned to his own time.
+In the second season, Brainiac 5 grows close to Shrinking Violet, but was unknowingly manipulated by Imperiex into allowing Brainiac to control him until Superman and his clone Superman X help him regain control, in the process becoming fully organic and losing his robotic armor.
 To cope with this new state of being and his recent actions, Brainiac 5 leaves the Legion, unaware that Brainiac has survived and rebuilt himself using his discarded armor.

 Films